ytsvetko/PLM/README.md

-# mnlm
+# PLM: Polyglot Language Models
-multilingual phonological neural language models
+phonological neural language models for an unbounded number of languages